One in four 11 to 15-year-olds in England have too little sleep, a World Health Organization study suggests.

 “These can have a negative impact on well being, particularly if they are exposed to cyber-bullying or if it affects their sleep.

 “Increase in sleep difficulties, feeling low and self-harm are just some of the issues that need to be addressed.”

 Opting for the night sky ceiling mural can really help gain a better night’s sleep.

-This does not glow in the dark star sticker nor is it glow in the dark wallpaper this is a hand-painted night sky mural that replicates a real starry night sky using our special paint.
+This is not glow in the dark star stickers nor is it glow in the dark wallpaper ,this is a hand-painted night sky mural that replicates a real starry night sky using our special paint.